Monster Trucks (film): Home media

 Monster Trucks was released on Digital HD on March 28, 2017 and on Blu-ray and DVD on April 11, 2017.

 Reception

 Box office

 Monster Trucks grossed $33.4 million in the United States and Canada and $31.1 million in other territories, for a worldwide total of $64.5 million.

 In North America, Monster Trucks was released alongside the openings of The Bye Bye Man and Sleepless, as well as the wide releases of Silence, Patriots Day and Live by Night, and was expected to gross $8–10 million from 3,119 theaters in its opening weekend.
 It ended up making $11 million ($14.2 million over the four-day MLK weekend), finishing 7th at the box office.

-Due to its $125 million budget, as well as additional amounts spent on promotion, the film was labeled a box office bomb.
-Deadline Hollywood calculated the film lost the studio $123.1 million, when factoring together all expenses and revenues.
+Due to its $125 million budget, as well as additional amounts spent on promotion, the film was considered by analysts to be a box-office bomb.
+Deadline Hollywood calculated the film lost Paramount $123.1 million, when factoring together all expenses and revenues.